carter-thaxton/ruby-dominion/README.md

 - on_gain                   (called when this card is gained or bought)
 - on_discard                (called when this card is discarded)
 - on_trash                  (called when this card is trashed)
+- on_attack                 (called when this card is in hand of an attacked player)
 - on_any_card_gained        (called when this card is in hand of any player, and any card is gained by any player)
 - on_setup_after_duration   (called when this card is brought back into the hand after a duration)